Fredericksburg built a railroad to Gordonsville

 Source: National Park Service, Wilderness Battlefield

-The rail line between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
-Narrow gauge railroads were less expensive to operate.
-The narrow gauge line was extended 20 miles to Orange, and service to that town started on February 26, 1877.
+The existing 18 miles of railroad between Fredericksburg and Parker was converted from standard gauge (4' 8.5" between rails) to narrow gauge (3' between rails).
+Narrow gauge railroads were less expensive to operate and especially to construct.
+The remaining 20 miles to Orange was bult as a narrow gauge line, and service to Orange started on February 26, 1877.

 in 1879, Fredericksburg had a railroad connection to Orange Court House in the Piedmont